Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Numerical Experiments

 \begin{itemize} \item \textbf{2D Poisson:} $-\Delta u = f$ with $u(\mathbf{x}) = \sin(\pi x)\sin(\pi y)$. \item \textbf{2D Nonlinear:} $-\Delta u + u^3 = f$ with $u(\mathbf{x}) = \sin(2\pi x)\sin(3\pi y)$. \item \textbf{2D Convection--Diffusion:} $\boldsymbol{\beta} \cdot \nabla u - \epsilon \Delta u = f$, with $\boldsymbol{\beta}=[3, 3]^\top$ and $\epsilon=0.1$, and $u(\mathbf{x}) = \sin(2\pi x)\sin(2\pi y)$. \item \textbf{3D Modified Helmholtz:} $-\Delta u + u = f$ with $u(\mathbf{x}) = \sin(\pi x)\sin(\pi y)\sin(\pi z)$. \end{itemize}

 Models are trained by minimizing a mean-squared PDE residual over interior collocation points, using the above hard constraint to handle boundary conditions.
-To emulate data-limited regimes (e.g., sparse sensing), we restrict the collocation resolution to $N_r \approx 30^2$ for 2D tasks and $N_r = 12^3$ for the 3D task.
-For PDE training, we use Adam with a standard learning-rate schedule (coarse phase $\eta \approx 10^{-2}$ followed by fine-tuning $\eta \approx 10^{-3}$); the proposed curriculum protocol (SPSA$\rightarrow$Adam with depth growth) is applied as described in Section~\ref{sec:sub:dynamics}.
-In addition to reporting the training objective, we evaluate solution quality using the relative $L^2$ error against the analytical ground truth:
+To emulate data-limited regimes (e.g., sparse sensing), the residual-training audit uses 256 randomly sampled collocation points per seed, 300 Adam epochs, and final-epoch reporting without validation-based checkpoint selection.
+We evaluate solution quality on dense grids distinct from the collocation set using the relative $L^2$ error against the analytical ground truth:

 \textbf{Regression Benchmarks and Baselines.} For tabular regression, we use three datasets from the UCI repository~\cite{asuncion2007uci}: \textit{Yacht Hydrodynamics} ($N=308, d=6$), \textit{Energy Efficiency} ($N=768, d=8$), and \textit{Concrete Strength} ($N=1030, d=8$).
 We standardize inputs via z-score normalization and normalize targets to the unit interval during training; RMSE is reported on the original scale after inverse transformation.
-We use 5-fold cross-validation and report mean$\pm$std across folds.
+We use 5-fold cross-validation over five random seeds and report mean$\pm$std over the resulting 25 train--test runs.
+In the tabular QNN provenance audit, the Pure QNN uses a train-fold-only PCA projection to a four-qubit input, whereas the Hybrid QNN learns a classical preconditioner to the same four-qubit latent dimension.
 Unless otherwise stated, we follow a fixed training protocol without extensive per-dataset hyperparameter tuning.